 To get a better essence of a place, I try to plan my stay in camps or with the locals.
-Fortunately, I had found a contact- a family- who was ready to welcome me in their home for the day.
-But you can very easily find good hotels to stay in and book them online or on-the-spot.
+Fortunately, I had found a contact- a family- who was ready to welcome me into their home for the day.
+But you can very easily find good hotels to stay in and book them online or on the spot.
 The prices are nominal.

 Exploring the Town of Tehri

-That evening I decided to visit the Nav Durga temple and roam around the local markets in the night.
+That evening I decided to visit the Nav Durga temple and roam around the local markets at the night.
 A walk under the starry sky is a must on such trips.
-Despite not being a religion enthusiast, I enjoyed the visit to the temple.
-It is built at a platform raised a bit, which gives an amazing feeling when you are in it and rest your eyes on the mighty mountains that stand in view.
+Despite not being a religious enthusiast, I enjoyed the visit to the temple.
+It is built on a platform raised a bit, which gives an amazing feeling when you are in it and rest your eyes on the mighty mountains that stand in view.